 Grass Fed Milk

 Cows are made to eat grass.
-One of the quickest rewards in farming is putting a cow out on fresh grass and then collecting a pail-full of delicious grass-fed milk the next day!
-By feeding dairy cows primarily on grass and hay instead of grains we get all of the benefits to pastures and grasslands that cows can provide all while reducing the cost of feeding the cow, reducing the "food miles" of the cow's feed to near zero and supporting a healthier animal!
+They are naturals at converting inedible (to humans!) food and converting it to delicious, high quality protein and fat.
+By feeding cows primarily on grass and hay instead of grains we get all of the benefits to pastures and grasslands that cows can provide all while reducing the cost of feeding the cow, reducing the "food miles" of the cow's feed to near zero and supporting a healthier animal!